life-itself/lifeitself.org/content/community.md

 Got a specific idea for a community initiative? [[contact|Get in touch!]]

+## Ground Rules

+The following invitations are shared to make this space a collaborative and accessible place for all.
+For the most part, these are simple common sense.
+If you show up with the purpose of collaboration, connection, education, and contribution the rest will simply occur organically.

+1. Respect each other: Treat other members of the group with respect and kindness.
+Avoid using abusive or derogatory language towards anyone.
+2. Keep it clean: Refrain from sharing any inappropriate content like sexually explicit messages or images, vulgar jokes, hate speech, etc.
+3. Respect others boundaries: Communicating your boundaries and being aware of others boundaries will help maintain a good nature within the group, while making everyone feel safe.
+For example, if you want to reach out privately to someone in the group, ask for their permission publicly first.
+4. Self-promotion, but not too much: We’re excited to hear what you are up to if it makes sense to share it in the group.
+However, remember this is a space for everyone, so keep self-promotion to a reasonable frequency.
+5. Confidentiality: Do not share any personal or sensitive information about other members of the group without their consent.
+6. Be responsible: Take responsibility for your actions and the messages you share in the group.
+If you notice any violation of the guidelines, report it to the group admin immediately.
+7. Listen to others and respect each other's opinions: Pay attention to what others are saying and show interest in their opinions.
+Do not interrupt or talk over others, and be open to hearing different points of view even if you disagree.
+8. Be courteous: Say "please" and "thank you" when appropriate, and be polite in your interactions with others.
+9. Avoid personal attacks: Do not attack or insult other group members based on their race, gender, religion, or any other personal characteristic.
+Disagreements should be handled respectfully and without attacking the person.
+10. Stay on topic: Keep the conversations on-topic and relevant to the purpose of the group.
+Avoid sharing unrelated messages or spamming the group with unnecessary messages.
+11. Be concise: Keep the conversation focused on the topic at hand and avoid going off on tangents.
+This helps to keep the discussion productive and respectful.
+12. Share helpful content: Share content that is helpful or interesting to the group members.
+This could be news articles, memes, jokes, or anything else that adds value to the group.
+13. Be active: Participate in the group regularly by sharing your thoughts and ideas.
+This helps to keep the conversation lively and engaging.

+By following these ground rules, we can create a safe and respectful community where everyone can freely express their opinions and ideas without any fear of judgment or harassment.

 ## Feedback

 Have some feedback or ideas for improvement?
 Drop us a message in the chat or contact hello@lifeitself.org and help the community thrive!